aleezadej/Security-Operations-Labs/README.md

-# security-operations-labs
+# Security Operations Labs

-Hands-on security operations labs from the Google Cybersecurity Certificate on incident response, network analysis, risk assessment, and SYN flood detection.
+This repository is a portfolio of hands-on technical work from the **Google Cybersecurity Certificate**.
+It contains labs demonstrating incident response, network analysis, and risks assessment skills.

+## Core Skills

+## Labs

+## What I learned